anusree-mmlab/shop-app/README.md

 # shop-app
-This is restful test application
+This is a RESTful node express test application